Child Support Payments After Losing Job

-What happens when you lose your job?
+What happens when you lose your job, how does it affect child support payments?
 Dealing with a workplace injury or job loss can be extremely stressful when you have a family to take care of.
 Having to deal with court orders for child and spousal support can increase your stress even further.
 You might feel that your situation is hopeless.
 Whenever you experience a negative change in your employment status you should talk to a family lawyer.
 You need to see what can be done both in the short term and long term to better deal with your support obligations.

 Child Support Payments: What Happens When You Lose Your Job